Pixel

 For example, if you incurred $100,000 in losses but share 20 percent of the fault for your injury, the jury could decrease the monetary value of your case to $80,000.
 That means you would have $20,000 in losses you can’t obtain compensation for in the lawsuit.

-State law also prohibits plaintiffs from recovering any amount of money if they are more than 50 percent liable for an accident.
+State law also prohibits plaintiffs from recovering any money if they are more than 50 percent liable for an accident.
 Even if the jury decides the defendant is 49 percent at fault, but you share 51 percent responsibility, the statute will prohibit you from receiving compensation from the at-fault party.

 Factors Used in Determining Shared Fault